 - Qualified dividends are taxed at a 20%, 15%, or a 0% rate, under current law.
 For more information, see capital gains.

 Do I Have to Report All Dividend Income?

 All dividends are taxable and all dividend income must be reported.
 If you received dividends totalling $10 or more from any entity, then you should receive a Form 1099-DIV stating the amount you received.
 If you received dividends from a trust, estate, or S-corporation, then you should also receive a Schedule K-1, which will tell you how much of the dividends are taxable to you.

 If you don't receive either form, but you did receive dividends in any amount, then you should still report your dividend income on your tax return.

 Dividends reinvested to purchase stock are still taxable.

 How Do I Report Dividend Income on My Tax Return?

-Dividends are reported directly on Form 1040 or Form 1040A (Not sure which Form 1040 to file?).
+Dividends are reported directly on Form 1040 or Form 1040A (look here if you are not sure which Form 1040 to file).
 If the ordinary dividends you received total more than $1,500, or if you received dividends that belong to someone else because you are a nominee, then you must also file Schedule B.